Real Property FAQ

 Is there an appeal process if my property assessment is too high?

 Yes.
 You can visit the State Department of Assessments and Taxation website for information regarding the appeal process online or contact them at 410-767-8250.

 What do I do if I overpaid my property taxes by accident?

 Send a written request to the Revenue Accounting Section, 200 Holliday Street, Room 3, Baltimore, MD 21202.
 Make sure to include on your request your account number, proof of payment, and if you prefer to receive a refund check or would like the funds transferred to another account.
 If you would like the funds transferred to another account, make sure to include the type of account and account number where the funds are to be directed.

 My realtor indicated that I could be eligible for a property tax credit but I am not sure what to do.

 You can begin by visiting the City's tax incentives page for a comprehensive listing of credits for which you may be eligible.
 Information and applications are on the website.
-You should also contact the State Department of Assessments and Taxation at 410.767.8250 or at online to obtain applications of State credits for which you may be eligible.
+You should also contact the State Department of Assessments and Taxation at 410.767.8250 or visit the State Department of Assessments and Taxation website to obtain applications for State credits for which you may be eligible.

-The City does not offer any tax incentives specifically for first time home buyers but a comprehensive list of all City property tax credits can be found on the tax credit section A valuable resource for new buyers in Baltimore is the Live Baltimore Home Center located at 343 N. Charles with additional information available on their website.
+The City does not offer any tax incentives specifically for first time home buyers but a comprehensive list of all City property tax credits can be found in the tax credit section A valuable resource for new buyers in Baltimore is the Live Baltimore Home Center located at 343 N. Charles with additional information available on the Live Baltimore Home Center website.